-Cumulative Impacts: No significant adverse cumulative impacts to terrestrial, avian, and aquatic life and habitats would be expected because of the proposed project and related commission action.
-Under the proposed action, cumulative impacts to terrestrial, avian, and aquatic life and habitats would occur.
+No significant adverse cumulative impacts would be expected because of the proposed project.
+No additional cumulative impacts to the physical or human environment are anticipated from the proposed action.
 Current elk management strategies in Montana are guided collectively by the following: